C Sharp syntax: Methods

-Like in C and C++ there are functions that group reusable code.
-The main difference is that functions, just like in Java, have to reside inside of a class.
+As in C and C++ functions group reusable code.
+The main difference is that functions, as in Java, have to reside inside of a class.
 A function is therefore called a method.
-A method has a return value, a name and usually some parameters initialized when it is called with some arguments.
-It can either belong to an instance of a class or be a static member.
+A method has a return value, a name and usually parameters initialized when it is called with arguments.
+It can belong either to an instance of a class or be static.